Age verification

 The Info Centre can be visited individually during opening hours and without prior registration.
 Admission is free.

 Travel comfortably by train to Frutigen.
-The Info Centre is located directly opposite Frutigen railway station.
+The Info Centre is located right across from the Frutigen train station.

 Info Centre “Lötschberg Base Tunnel Expansion”